spadr/Canaspad_ESP32_Library/README.md

 ### Description

-The data from the microcomputer's database is transferred to the server.
+The data from the database of the microcomputer is sent to the server.

 ### Syntax